erimcg/Using-D3js/01_04_create_delete_move_elements.md

 ## Selection.lower

-The [selection.lower()](https://github.com/d3/d3-selection/blob/v1.4.0/README.md#selection_lower) method reinserts the elements in the selection into the DOM as the last child of their respective parents.
+The [selection.lower()](https://github.com/d3/d3-selection/blob/v1.4.0/README.md#selection_lower) method reinserts the elements in the selection into the DOM as the first child of their respective parents.

 ```
 <script>